-7. Under Who Can Access, select Logged In to allow anyone who logs into your site to not see the maintenance mode template or choose Custom to select all the user roles who can bypass maintenance mode, like administrators, editors, and authors.
+9. Under Who Can Access, select Logged In to allow anyone who logs into your site to not see the maintenance mode template or choose Custom to select all the user roles who can bypass maintenance mode, like administrators, editors, and authors.

 The maintenance mode is now activated.
 You should see a red button on the top WordPress bar with the text: Maintenance Mode ON.